-And yes, even that shithead Trump, and Mitchell, and Ryan, and Pruitt, and Sessions?
+And yes, even his Party, that shithead 45, and Mitchell, and Ryan, and Pruitt, and Sessions?
 Oh God Sessions.
-I can't find it in myself to forgive them, exactly, but I get it that serious jerks inhabit the world.
-I understand they could be me.
+I can't find it in myself to forgive them, exactly, but I get it.
+I know that serious jerks inhabit the world.
+I know they could be me.

-They are in me.
+They are in and of.